lvyl9909/lvyl9909.github.io/_projects/mamba.md

 - **Log Mutation**: The event log is mutated to generate both correct (fitness = 1) and incorrect (fitness < 1) traces.
 - **Fitness Computation**: The pm4py library is used to compute the fitness values of each trace via alignment techniques.
 Traces with a fitness value of less than 1 are labeled as 0, while others are labeled as 1.
 - **Split-Bucket Strategy**: Based on the length distribution of the traces, the log is divided into three buckets using a normal distribution-based binning strategy.
 Each bucket is used to train a dedicated Mamba classifier.
+The strategy is helpful to solve sparse coding problems for long traces.

 ##### Stage 2: Regressor Training